ni-cky/system/Character Creation/Creation.md

 Distribute 3 points on any talent pools.

-You know the reactive actions "Reposition", "Help" and "Panic".
+You know the reactive actions "Dodge", "Help" and "Panic".

 You may choose one type of additional reactive action or choose a marrowing incantation.